 Conversations on Diversity+Equity (CODE) Workshops

-CODE is designed to engage students in learning about the cultural differences that shape our world.
+CODE is designed to engage students, faculty and staff in learning about the cultural differences that shape our world.
 The main goal of the program is to create spaces for them to explore complex aspects of the diversity and equity framework.
-The ultimate outcome of providing these experiences for students is to work towards an inclusive campus community where everyone respects the value and dignity of all of its members.
+The ultimate outcome of providing these experiences for participants is to work towards an inclusive campus community where everyone respects the value and dignity of all of its members.

 CODE 1 - Situating The Self